-Which is the Easiest Bank to Open a Business Bank Account With?
+What is the Easiest Business Bank Account to Open Online?

 Most online applications are pretty straightforward to open an account, but some online banks may want you to speak with an account manager before they approve your account.
+That being said, banks that only operate online like Axos tend to have simpler applications.
 You should also expect that your account won’t be open immediately and will likely take several days to activate once opened.

 Do You Need an EIN to Open a Business Bank Account?

-An Employer Identification Number, or EIN, though not always required in every case, is a good idea.
+An Employer Identification Number, or EIN, though not always required in every case, is a good idea when opening a business bank account.
 A sole proprietor or solopreneur, who doesn’t have any employees, will likely not need an EIN, but if you operate as an LLC or corporation, it will be a requirement to create your business identity.

 Do You Need Money to Open an Online Business Bank Account?